Christian Kirk Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Matchup vs. Los Angeles

-- Kirk has averaged 33.8 receiving yards per game in his six career matchups against the Rams, 18.7 fewer than his over/under for Monday's game.
+- Against the Rams, Kirk has averaged 33.8 receiving yards per game in his six career matchups, 18.7 fewer than his over/under for Monday's game.

-- In six matchups with the Rams, Kirk has not had a TD catch.
+- In six matchups versus the Rams, Kirk has not had a touchdown catch.

 - The 263.3 passing yards the Rams yield per game makes them the NFL's 24th-ranked pass defense this season.